cunnie/inclusive-sober-literature/remixed/big_book/08_foreworddoctorsopinion.md

 # THE DOCTOR’S OPINION

   We of Alcoholics Anonymous believe that the reader will be interested in the medical estimate of the plan of recovery described in this book.
-Convincing testimony must surely come from medical men who have had experience with the sufferings of our members and have witnessed our return to health.
+Convincing testimony must surely come from medical physicians who have had experience with the sufferings of our members and have witnessed our return to health.
 A well-known doctor, chief physician at a nationally prominent hospital specializing in alcoholic and drug addiction, gave Alcoholics Anonymous this letter:

 To Whom It May Concern: